-Ibexa Platform can be set up to run efficiently on almost any modern configuration.
+Ibexa DXP can be set up to run efficiently on almost any modern configuration.
 What follows is a list of recommendation that will make your installation perform better.

 All the following recommendations are valid for both development and production setups, unless otherwise noted.